patrickab/Agents-in-a-box/README.md

 ### **Zero-Trust Execution Policy**

-Any agentic system is treated as potentially malicious.
+Agent-in-a-Box treats the AI agent as an untrusted entity with malicious intent, but still provides the capability to execute arbitrary code within its sandbox.
+It enforces a **Zero-Trust** policy using a multi-layered defense strategy.

 ### 1. Rootless Infrastructure
 Excludes any potential of container breakout attacks by removing root privileges from the container.
 *   **Unprivileged Daemon:** The Docker Engine runs without root privileges on the host.
 *   **Identity Mapping:** Utilizes user namespaces to map the container's `root` user to a non-privileged user on the host.
-Even if an attacker breaks out of the container, they find themselves with zero permissions on the host machine (no read, no read, no execute permissions)
+Even in the event of a container breakout, the attacker finds themselves with zero permissions on the host filesystem.

 ### 2. Kernel-Level Isolation (gVisor)
 Standard containers share the host kernel, leaving a surface for syscall exploits.
-This project utilizes **gVisor (runsc)** to close this gap.
+This project integrates **gVisor (runsc)** to virtualize the system call interface.
-*   **Sandboxed System Calls:** gVisor intercepts application system calls and handles them in a distinct, user-space kernel.
+*   **Interception of System Calls:** gVisor intercepts application system calls and handles them in a distinct, user-space kernel.
-*   **Host Protection:** This acts as a robust "firewall" between the untrusted application and the actual host kernel, preventing deep-system exploits.
+*   **Attack Surface Reduction:** This creates a robust boundary between the untrusted application and the actual host kernel, preventing deep-system kernel exploits.

 ### 3. Network Perimeter Control
-*   **Traffic Segregation:** Containers are placed on isolated bridge networks.
+*   **Traffic Segregation:** Containers are isolated on strict bridge networks.
-*   **Exfiltration Prevention:** Strict rules limit the container's ability to communicate with internal networks or move laterally to other services.
+*   **Exfiltration Prevention:** Firewall rules limit the container's ability to scan internal networks or move laterally to other services.

+### 4. Secure Host Bridge (Digital Air-Gap)
+*   **Loopback Isolation:** Host-Container communication is routed via a static loopback alias (`10.200.200.1`).
+Traffic is air-gapped from physical interfaces (Wi-Fi/Eth), preventing accidental LAN exposure.
+*   **Deterministic Firewalling:** Access is strictly controlled via UFW rules linking the Docker subnet to the static alias, independent of host network changes.

 ---

 ## 🏗️ System Architecture

 The core philosophy is **Isolation by Default**.
 The system wraps any CLI agent into an abstract `CodeAgent` class.
-When a user provides a GitHub URL via the Streamlit interface, the system orchestrates the following pipeline:

-1.  **Workspace Provisioning:** A temporary directory (`~/agent_sandbox/<repository>`) is created on the host.
+1.  **Workspace Provisioning:** A temporary directory (`~/agent_sandbox/<repo>`) is created on the host.
 2.  **Ephemeral Runtime:** A Docker container is launched using a pre-baked, immutable image specific to the chosen agent.
 3.  **Bind-Mounting:** The host workspace is mounted into the container.
-    *   **Read/Write:** The agent can modify files within the sandbox.
-    *   **Persistence:** When the container is destroyed, artifacts (code changes) remain on the host for inspection.
+    *   *Persistence:* Code changes are written to the mounted directory.
+    *   *Containment:* The agent cannot access any path outside this specific mount.
 4.  **Interactive Session:** The container launches in interactive mode, bridging the user's terminal to the sandboxed agent.
+5.  **Cleanup:** Upon exit, the container is destroyed.
+Only the modified code artifacts remain on the host.

 ### Key Guarantees
 *   **Filesystem Integrity:** The agent has **no access** to the host filesystem outside the specific bind-mounted sandbox.